 If you are planning to stain, Birch Plywood can be stained more easily than Sande Plywood.
 Birch plywood absorbs stain uniformly because it has a closed grain like maple.

 Sande plywood has open pores like oak, which must be filled before being stained or painted.

 Birch plywood is easily available in all countries at affordable prices.
 You may have to pay a higher price for Sande Plywood.

 Both plywoods are available in many different grades and thicknesses on the market.
-They are available in 3/4, 1/2, and 1/4 inch thicknesses.
-The higher grade is generally used for furniture and outdoors.
-Because high grades do not have knots and defects.
+They are available in 3/4, 1/2, and 1/4-inch thicknesses.
+Higher grades are generally used for furniture and outdoors because high grades do not have knots and defects.